adaezeodurukwe/notes/README.md

 # Features
 - Users can create an account.
-- Users can log in.
+- Users can sign in.
 - Users can create a note.
 - Users can modify a note.
 - Users can get all personal notes.